Oakraven79/pavlov_rcon_tcl/README.md

 (Optional)

 Step 5.
-Edit maps.json and add your own maps.
+Edit maps.json and add your own maps. (will need to close and reopen)

 ### Option 2: Run from Python source